raisebook/valedictorian/README.md

 ### Validation.notEqual(value, [options])

 Validates true if the value of the input is not the same as the supplied value.
-Useful for validating checkboxes, or comparing two inputs
+Useful for validating checkboxes.

 NOTE: The input value is trimmed before testing.